Introduction

 Linux Steam OS

-One of the biggest draw backs to Linux (besides it’s user unfriendlyness) has been the lack of software available for it.
-However this is mostly a myth now too.
-There are loads of software packages now, and almost everything that is a big industry player in the Windows or OSX world has a Linux alternative.
-Now you really can use Linux as your main system.
+One of the biggest misconceptions about Linux is the lack of available software.
+However, this is largely a myth today.
+There are now plenty of software options available, and almost every major program on Windows or macOS has a Linux alternative.
+You can absolutely use Linux as your primary operating system.

-The software that exists for Linux is almost entirely Free and Open Source Software (FOSS).
-Which means it has its source code shared and worked on by the community and costs literally nothing to install and use!
-I personally save hundreds of pounds a month by using Linux and FOSS.
-So what can you get?
-Here are my top choices for you:
+Most Linux software is Free and Open Source Software (FOSS), meaning the source code is available to the community, and it costs nothing to install and use.
+Personally, I save hundreds of pounds each month by using Linux and FOSS.
+Here are some top software choices to consider:

-Libre Office - This is an alternative office suite, similar to Microsoft Office.
-However one good thing to know is LibreOffice Draw can also be used a reasonably good pdf editor.
+• Libre Office: This is a solid alternative to Microsoft Office.
+LibreOffice Draw also doubles as a reasonably good PDF editor.

-Inkscape - This is an Adobe Illustrator alternative.
-It is used for designing graphics and editing vector images.
+• Inkscape: Inkscape is a great alternative to Adobe Illustrator, used for graphic design and editing vector images.

-Steam - The gaming platform Steam is available for Linux distributions.
-Though not every game has been ported to run on Linux, the list is growing all the time and you can filter your library to show what can be installed.
+• Steam: The Steam gaming platform is available on Linux.
+While not every game has been ported to Linux, the library is growing, and you can filter your Steam library to see which games are compatible.